v-pbartley/openhack-mc4h/Challenge-06/Readme.md

 + Test mapping between Azure API for FHIR and Dynamics

 ## Prerequisites
-+ Successful completion of Challenge 1
++ Successful completion of Challenge-01
-+ Successful completion of Challenge 5
++ Successful completion of Challenge-05

 ---